IsaiaScope/Iso_Obsidian_2.0/JS and TS/JavaScript/Design Patterns/Data/Patterns/Composite.md

 > A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner.

+The composite pattern allows the creation of objects with properties that are primitive items or a collection of objects.
+Each item in the collection can hold other collections themselves, creating deeply nested structures.

+## Motivation

 - Objects use other objects' fields/methods through inheritance and composition
 - Composition lets us make compound objects
   - E.g., a mathematical expression composed of simple expressions; or